canonex/Renderme/README.md

 Configure your params
 Copy this file in a folder, ex. /etc/lsyncd/
-Launch the rendering service ex. `lsyncd /etc/lsyncd/renderme.lua` and `lsyncd /etc/lsyncd/renderstop.lua` use `lsyncd -nodaemon /etc/lsyncd/renderme.lua` to debug...
+Launch the rendering service ex. `lsyncd /etc/lsyncd/renderme.lua` and `lsyncd /etc/lsyncd/renderstop.lua` use `lsyncd -nodaemon /etc/lsyncd/renderme.lua` to debug or set up a service to start them automatically at start-up.

 &divide;